 Within such a diversity of cultures, we must fight and work for the unity of all members of the ELCA.
 This is why we gather as an association, with the Holy Spirit guiding our efforts of working together for the kingdom of God for the purpose of:

-The Latino Association (Asociación Ministerios Latinos E.L.C.A.) accomplishes these goals by increasing the Latino Lutheran community, helping the ELCA achieve a greater understanding of the cultural diversity of Latinos, promoting Latino Christian values, helping the church recruit and support pastors and lay leaders for Latino ministry, and more.
+The Latino Ministries Association (Asociación Luterana de Ministerios Latinos E.L.C.A) accomplishes these goals by increasing the Latino Lutheran community, helping the ELCA achieve a greater understanding of the cultural diversity of Latinos, promoting Latino Christian values, helping the church recruit and support pastors and lay leaders for Latino ministry, and more.

-For further questions about the Latino Association, please contact its president, Rev. Martín López Vega.
+For further questions about the Latino Ministries Association, please contact its president, Jennifer De Leon.